biemond/smartmeter/README.md

 Retrieve the restful data ( accepts JSON ,XML , JSONP with callback)
 ----------------------------------------------------------------------

+Use the following HTTP headers

+Accept: application/json
+Accept: application/xml
+Accept: application/x-javascript and add ?callback=1223 to the url

 Open google chrome browser and install and use the advanced rest client plugin.